 I started out as a project worker for the National Care & Resettlement of Offenders before embarking on my journey in media, communications and PR.

-My early communications roles include The Nottingham Playhouse theatre working to improve diversity in theatre and stage.
+I left my home town of Nottingham and moved to London in 2016 but my early communications roles include The Nottingham Playhouse theatre working to improve diversity in theatre and stage.
 Working alongside then 'Eclipse' theatre Producer Stephan Luckie and arts marketing expert Sally Tye.
 I assisted the launch of Eclipse theatre, incorporating The Nottingham Playhouse, Bristol Old Vic, and The Old Wolesley Theatre to name a few.
 I had the pleasure of working on a theatre directorship scheme for Black and minority ethnic trainees alongside renowned producer Paulette Randall.

 I was seconded to The Arts Council England East Midlands where I worked as Press & PR Officer for two years working alongside local / regional government, DCMS (Department for Culture Media & Sport) ministers as well as delivering projects in partnership with Sport England.
 I assisted the launch of Spaces for Schools & Arts and later, DDA for the arts (disability access and inclusion) before returning to the theatre for a short while.